mwojters/fun-with-spray.io/README.md

     build/install/showup/bin

+By default server will bind to port 8080 as defined in conf file.
-Default file encoding is set to UTF-8 and can be changed in start script.
+File encoding is set to UTF-8 and can be changed in build script.

 Implementation
 --------------